National Research Fleet

 The facility

 The National Research Fleet of the Netherlands consists of three research vessels.
 It is part of the National Marine Facilities (NMF), a division of NIOZ, that maintains and operates research ships and seagoing equipment.
-Furthermore, NMF provides qualified support personnel, including data management, to operate the facilities in order to provides access for researchers working in the Netherlands.
+Furthermore, NMF provides qualified operational support personnel in order to provide access to the facilities for researchers working in the Netherlands.

 RV Wim Wolff